HealthDataInsight/way_of_working/docs/code-linting/index.md

 When you add the Way of Working linter to your project, it will copy our per-language organisational code styles (where they differ from defaults) into `.github/linters` and will copy the GitHub Actions workflow files into `.github/workflow`, so that linting automatically runs when you commit to GitHub.

+If you add the Way of Working linter to your Xcode project, it will automatically add a Swiftlint build phase to the project config file.

 {: .important }
 If you disagree with any of the linters or linting styles that they apply, please fork the repository and create a pull request with your desired changes.
 The current coding standards are only intended as a starting point.
 A Full list of the linters we are currently using can be found [here](linters.md).